jypost/jypost.github.io/about/index.md

 D'one lab

  - Co-founder / UX lead
  - Korea subway Application UX
  - Honey pop UX
  - maxian PMP UX E1

 ​

 ETC.

- - Dig The Ground UX and programming
+ - UX and programming

- - DTG 10 days
+  - Launched 'sudoku' on the App Store
+  - Launched '부동산 똑똑' on the App Store
+  - Launched 'Dig The Ground' on the App Store
   - UX and interaction using json

- - NUGU VUX and User test

- - pages UX and programming